F5Networks/terraform-provider-bigip/website/docs/r/bigip_ltm_profile_http.html.markdown

 * `proxy_type` - (optional,type `string`) Specifies the proxy mode for this profile: reverse, explicit, or transparent.
 The default is `reverse`.

-* `defaults_from` - (optional) Specifies the profile that you want to use as the parent profile.
+* `defaults_from` - (optional,type `string`) Specifies the profile that you want to use as the parent profile.
 Your new profile inherits all settings and values from the parent profile specified.

-* `app_service` -

-* `description` - (optional) Specifies user-defined description.
+* `description` - (optional,type `string`) Specifies user-defined description.

 * `basic_auth_realm` - (Optional) Specifies a quoted string for the basic authentication realm.
 The system sends this string to a client whenever authorization fails.
 The default value is `none`